Genres of Indian Classical Dance

 Bharatanatyam

 Bharatanatyam began among the Hindu sanctuaries of Tamil Nadu, toward the southeast of the Indian promontory.
-Accepted to trace all the way back to the fourth century BC, the dance structure is best connected with the Devadasi culture – an old clan of ladies who filled in as prostitutes and entertainers in Tamil Nadu’s incredible sanctuaries.
+Accepted to trace all the way back to the fourth century BC, the dance structure is best connected with the Devadasi culture – an old clan of ladies who filled as entertainers in Tamil Nadu’s incredible sanctuaries.

 Kuchipudi